Hebrew: mishpat (מִשְׁפָּט) – judgment, justice, ordinance

 - Guilt Offering?: Emphasis on restitution or resolving guilt.
 1) Unintentional violations of holy/set apart things 2) Unintentional sins against specific commandments of God which are not to be done.
 3) Intentional sins involving deceit.

-22. Prompt Payment of Wages
+#LoveNeighbor Payment of Wages Deuteronomy 24:14-15

-- Penalty or Consequence: Sin, with implied divine judgment (Deut.
+- Sin, with implied divine judgment (Deut.
 28:15-68).

-- Offering or Ransom: None; prompt payment avoids sin.
+- None; prompt payment avoids sin.

 - Commands which are to be done and are not does not fit into any offering's definition?
 Intentionally not doing or doing something which is a do not, does not fit into any offerings definition?